ImperialCollegeLondon/poreOccupancyAnalysis/README.md

 - **Overall Pore and Throat Distributions:** In addition to specific phase distributions, the code also provides the distribution data for all pores and throats within the extracted network (Both volume-weighted and frequency-based types of distributions can be generated).
 This is useful for comprehensive network analysis and comparisons between different phases.

+- **Isolated Pore and Throat Distributions:** In addition to all pore and throat distributions, the code also provides distribution data for isolated pores and throats within the extracted network (Both volume-weighted and frequency-based types of distributions can be generated).
+These distributions represent elements that are not connected to the inlet or outlet via the resolved pore space.

 ## Required Repository

 To use this code, you first need to perform pore network extraction.
 To familiarize yourself with the network extraction process from dry scans, please check out the [**pnextract**](https://github.com/ImperialCollegeLondon/pnextract.git) repository.